Calathea makoyana – How to Grow the Stunning Peacock Plant

 It is very common for members of the Prayer Plant family to be best propagated using the root division method, which involves uprooting the plant entirely and gently dividing its root system into smaller portions.

-Each “new” plant can then be repotted right away and will begin to fill out their terrarium or container over time.
+Each “new” plant can then be repotted right away and will begin to fill out its terrarium or container over time.

 Who could possibly complain about having more plants?